jlyonsmith/react-form-binder/README.md

 Each property of the `bindings` object must correspond to the `name` property of a React component in the form.

 You can use `.`'s in the name of the binding property, but you must quote the name.
-This create a *path* to a nested object within the internal data object.
+This defines a _path_ to a nested object within the internal data object (similar to paths in MongooseJS, for example).

 The following are the various properties you can set for a binding definition.

 ### Property: `noValue: bool`

 If `true`, indicates the binding does not track a `value`.
 Only the `state.disabled`, `state.readOnly` and `state.visible` properties of the binding change in response to the value of other bindings.
 Default is `false`.

-### Property: `initValue: any`

-Initial `state.value` to give the binding if it is not present in the internal object.

 ### Property: `isDisabled: bool | (binder: FormBinder, value: any) => bool`

 A truthy value, or function returning a truthy value, that indicates determines `state.disabled` for the binding.
 It's up to the bound component to implement what disable looks like, e.g. graying out the component.

 ### Property: `isReadOnly: bool | (binder: FormBinder, value: any) => bool`

 A truthy value, or function returning a truthy value, that determines `state.readOnly` for the binding.
 It's up to the bound component to implement what read-only looks & behaves like, e.g. prevent mouse clicks on the component.

 ### Property: `initValue: any` (default: `""`)

 The value to give the `state.value` if its property is `undefined` in the internal object.
 This value will still be passed to the `pre` function if it exists.
 The `binder` will never pass a property that is `undefined` in the original object, so use `initValue` if the bound component must have an actual value to function, even if that value is `null`.
+For example, you may have a property of the internal object that is a rectangle stored as an array of 4 numbers.
+You may want to edit this as a string in an HTML INPUT control.
+You might set `initValue` to `[0,0,0,0]`.
+This would then get passed to `pre` and be converted to a string for editing.
+Or, if you have a cool "4 number editing component" you might pass the array through to it directly.

 ### Function: `isVisible: bool | (binder: FormBinder, value: any) => bool`

 A truthy value, or function returning a truthy value, that determines `state.visible` for the binding.
 It's up to the bound component to implement looks like, but it should generally correspond to being hidden or not.

 ### Function: `isValid: bool | (binder: FormBinder, value: any) => bool`